xola/octo-core-spec/drafts/ERROR_HANDLING.md

 ## NOT FOR PUBLISHING
 ### Error handling thoughts and context**
 > * There could be many different errors which could be caused by an invalid request.
 Only the ones that are likely to be non-retryable have been assigned their own error code.
-> * Errors that happen in the software that embeds the ICF specification are not easy to standardize.
+> * Errors that happen in the software that embeds the OCTo specification are not easy to standardize.
 The standard response for that type of error should be of HTTP 500 as it suggests something more serious went wrong, such as:
 >    * Being unable to connect to a database
 >    * An error occurring in the booking software and it's not reasonably possible to return even a proper error object can be returned.
 > * One is expected to use HTTP 400 often.